The Ballad of Tam Lin

 "I'm not well.
 I'm going to die.
-It's Hallo'ween, you know, and I still can't leave Carterhaugh."
+It's Hallo'ween and I still can't leave Carterhaugh."

 "You can't?" said Janet, sitting down with the clover.
 "How very odd."

-"I don't understand it.
-Once I have the love of a good woman that should break the curse and allow me to leave.
-Nothing about this makes sense."
-All of a sudden he grabbed Janet by the shoulders and shook her a little.
+"I don't understand it: Once I have the love of a good woman that should break the curse.
+Unless…" He grabbed Janet by the shoulders and shook her a little.
 "Janet, you do love me, don't you?
 Really?"

 "Of course," she said, studying the grass blades under her feet.
 "Truly.
+Deeply.
 With all my heart."

 "Are you upset?"

-"No; impressed.
+"No, impressed.
 Very impressed.
-But it doesn't help either of us with our problems.
+But it doesn't help either of us right now.
 You're pregnant, aren't you?"

 "And you wanted to help me so that I can get you out of an engagement, don't you?"